 - A.R.
 1: Team A is in the neutral zone just outside the Team B Defensive zone.
 Player A20 takes a shot that directly hits the Team B defensive zone goal post and goes directly out of play.
 Where is the subsequent faceoff?
 RULING: Nearest neutral zone faceoff spot.
 In order for the faceoff to take place at an end zone spot, the shot must be taken inside the attacking zone and hit the goal post or crossbar and go directly out of play. - A.R.
 2: Team A player A1 in the attacking zone shoots the puck so that it rebounds off the end boards and drops on top of the Team B goal cage.
 Neither team is able to play it off the top of the cage within three seconds.
 The referee stops play.
 Where is the ensuing faceoff?
-RULING: When the attacking team is attempting to score a goal and the puck goes out of play as a result, the faceoff shall remain in the attacking zone.
-The puck must have been shot/passed from the attacking zone and be a clear attempt to score for the faceoff to remain in the zone. - A.R.
+RULING: If the puck remains on the net for longer than three seconds, play shall be stopped and the faceoff shall take place in the faceoff spot in the attacking zone. - A.R.
 3: The puck comes to rest on top of the boards.
 Team B defenseman B1 pushes the puck off the boards with a hand and then shoots it out of the zone.
 RULING: Play continues.
 The puck is considered in play when it rests on top of the boards and may be played with either hand or stick. - A.R.
 4: A Team A player enters the Team B defending zone and takes a shot that directly hits the crossbar and goes out of play.
-Where is the subsequent
+Where is the subsequent faceoff?

-- faceoff?
 RULING: End-zone faceoff spots in the zone where the puck went out of play.
 When the puck hits the goal post or crossbar and goes out of play, regardless of which team shot the puck, the ensuing faceoff shall take place at one of the end-zone faceoff spots in the zone where the puck went out of play. - A.R.
-5: The Team B goalkeeper, after making a save, is lying on the ice outside the crease and partially covers the puck, which also is outside the crease, with his glove.
-At shoots the puck into the Team B goal.
+5: The Team B goalkeeper, after making a save, is lying on the ice outside the crease and partially covers the puck, which also is outside the crease, with his or her glove.
+A1 shoots the puck into the Team B goal.
 RULING: The referee must make a judgment as to whether the Team B goalkeeper had possession and control of the puck.
 If the referee is satisfied the goalkeeper had possession and control of the puck, the goal would not be allowed.
 If not, the goal would be allowed. - A.R.
 6: A1, in Team A's defending zone, shoots the puck, which deflects off an official in Team A's defending zone, and goes out of the rink.
 Where is the faceoff?
 RULING: Team A's defending-zone spot. - A.R.
 7: Where is the faceoff if the puck deflects directly off an official into the goal?
 RULING: End-zone faceoff spot of the defending team. - A.R.
 8: An attacking Team A player attempts to score a goal by deflecting the shot into the goal.
 The deflection causes the puck to rise over the net and into the netting above the glass.
 Where will the faceoff take place?
 RULING: When the attacking team is attempting to score a goal and the puck goes out of play as a result, the faceoff shall remain in the attacking zone.
 The puck must have been shot/passed from the attacking zone and be a clear attempt to score for the faceoff to remain in the zone.